-When I tell people that Compassion serves almost 2 million children living in extreme poverty around the world, those who are well-travelled sometimes respond, “I travel to the developing world all the time.
+When I tell people that Compassion serves almost 2 million children living in extreme poverty around the world, those who are well-travelled sometimes respond, “I travel to other countries all the time.
 Why haven’t I ever seen Compassion there?”

 The answer is, they may have, but they didn’t recognize it as a Compassion program.
 Instead of seeing our logo, what they would’ve seen is a local church serving a few hundred children from its immediate community.

-That’s because the local church is the heartbeat of Compassion’s ministry, both in the developing world and here at home.
+That’s because the local church is the heartbeat of Compassion’s ministry, both around the world and here at home.

 On any given day in communities all over the 25 countries where Compassion works, you will find our local church partners each welcoming hundreds of children through their doors as part of Compassion’s holistic child development program.
 Beyond that, you will find these churches going the extra mile to minister to children’s family members and tangibly care for their surrounding community.